-The following table reflects estimated possible payouts under incentive plans to the named executive officers during 2012.
+The following table reflects estimated possible payouts under incentive plans to the named executive officers during 2014.
 The Company's cash and equity incentive awards are granted to participants in the Executive Incentive Plan based upon pre-established performance goals set annually by the Compensation Committee with a performance period equal to the fiscal year for which the performance goals are set.
-The Executive Incentive Plan is an annual plan; both cash and equity incentive awards are determined, and generally paid (in the case of cash incentive awards) and granted (in the case of equity incentive awards) in the same fiscal year that such awards were earned.
+The Executive Incentive Plan is an annual plan; both cash and equity incentive awards are determined, and generally paid (in the case of cash incentive awards) and granted (in the case of equity incentive awards), in the same fiscal year that such awards were earned.

 The named executive officers are eligible to earn a maximum cash and equity incentive award for the fiscal year, calculated as certain percentages of the cash bonus pool and the restricted stock bonus pool assigned to each named executive officer.
-For 2012, Messrs.
-Herrmann, Connealy, Avery, Butch and Sanders were eligible to receive a maximum of 25%, 10%, 25%, 20% and 20%, respectively, of the cash bonus pool and 25%, 10%, 25%, 20% and 20%, respectively, of the restricted stock bonus pool.
+For 2014, Messrs.
+Herrmann, Bloss, Avery, Butch and Sanders were eligible to receive a maximum of 25%, 10%, 25%, 20% and 20%, respectively, of the cash bonus pool and 25%, 10%, 25%, 20% and 20%, respectively, of the restricted stock bonus pool.
+Mr. Connealy was not eligible for incentive compensation in 2014 due to his retirement in June 2014.